coderefinery/testing/content/gitlab-ci.md

 ### Step 3: Enable Gitlab-Ci

-Select "CI/CD" from your Gitlab repository page.
+Select "CI/CD" from your Gitlab sidebar of the project.
 You get to a page "Editor".
+(Instead you can also click on "Add CI/CD" on the main page or just add a `.gitlab-ci.yml` file the result is identical.

 Copy the following code snippet into the file.
 Gitlab will save it as `.gitlab-ci.yml`.
 Add `pytest example.py` to the last line (highlighted):